Free Estimates!

 2. Preparing The Metal Surface

-Before you can begin painting metal, it’s important to properly prepare the surface.
+Before you can begin painting metal, it’s important to prepare the surface properly.
 This includes removing any dirt, grease, rust, or other contaminants that may be present on the metal and sanding down any existing paint.

 It’s also important to make sure that the surface is completely dry before beginning any painting process.
 Once the surface is prepped, it’s time to apply a primer coat.
 Primer helps protect against corrosion and provides a better base for the paint to adhere to